tdv/nanorpc/README.md

 ## Restrictions
 - user-defined data structures should not have a user-defined constructor
 - no inheritance
-- you can not use all types from stl and boost
+- you can't use arbitrary types from stl and boost
 - you can't use raw pointers and non-const references

 # Compiler